AndreyNevolin/wtmlib/README.md

 It only remains to note that instead of `ticks_per_ns` WTMLIB uses `tsc_per_sec / 1000000000`. `tsc_per_sec` is obtained by means of direct measurements:
-- WTMLIB measures how many TSC ticks passes during a "predefined time period"
+- WTMLIB measures how many TSC ticks pass during a "predefined time period"
 - this "predefined time period" may be smaller than, equal to, or bigger than 1 second
-- the "predifined time period is tracked using system calls
+- the "predefined time period" is tracked using system calls
 - since the "predefined time period" may not be equal to 1 second, the measured number of ticks is scaled to 1 second
-- several `tsc_per_nsec` values are measured in this way
+- several `tsc_per_sec` values are measured in this way
 - then the collected values get "cleaned" from statistical noise to produce a single trusted value

 That's it.
 This section gives mostly outline of the algorithms implemented in WTMLIB.
 There is a lot of details, as always.
-Please refer to the source code for the in-depth explanations.
+Please, refer to the source code for the in-depth explanations.
 There is A LOT of comments in the code.
 You'll find there not only the detailed explanations of all the algorithms, but also some useful discussions.